 Control coughing.
 Get treatment for a chronic cough or bronchitis, and don't smoke.

-Avoid weight gain.
+Manage your weight.
 Talk to your doctor to determine your ideal weight and get advice on weight-loss strategies, if you need them.

 Preparing for an appointment